Alcohol Research Training Program

 The UNM CASAA training program is designed to provide multidisciplinary training to prepare future scientists to conduct research to:

 - Elucidate the processes of change in drinking behavior,

 - Develop and test effective methods to effect change through improved approaches to treatment and indicated prevention, and

 - Develop and test models to disseminate knowledge of effective interventions to diverse populations

 Sample research areas include: measurement of substance use, factors stimulating change, mechanisms of change, trajectories of change, interventions, risk profiles, individual differences, and dissemination studies.

 The grant supports four predoctoral fellows in the UNM Department of Psychology and three postdoctoral fellows who may come from any discipline relevant to the goals of the training program.
-Fellows work with one or more of the core training faculty: Barbara S. McCrady (PI and training program director), Eric Claus, Tim Condon, Jon Houck, Theresa Moyers, Matthew Pearson, J. Scott Tonigan, Kamilla Venner, Katie Witkiewitz, or W. Gill Woodall.
+Fellows work with one or more of the core training faculty: Barbara S. McCrady (PI and training program director), Eric Claus, Tim Condon, Jon Houck, Theresa Moyers, Matthew Pearson, J. Scott Tonigan, Kamilla Venner, or Katie Witkiewitz.